Exploring Milky Way rotation curves with Gaia DR3: a comparison between $\Lambda$CDM, MOND, and General Relativistic approaches: Introduction

 \section{Introduction}

 With the advent of the new Gaia Data Release 3 (DR3), it is crucial to assess the accuracy of the dynamical models widely employed in the literature.
 Recently, carefully selected rotation curves of the Milky Way (MW) were presented by \cite{beordoGeometrydrivenDarkmattersustainedMilky2024e} for different stellar populations, using data from Gaia DR3.
 This work served as a follow-up of \cite{crostaTestingCDMGeometrydriven2020}, which utilised the previous Gaia DR2.
 Both studies focused on a direct comparison between a general relativistic velocity profile derived from the solution of \cite[BG, ][]{balasinNONNEWTONIANBEHAVIORWEAK2008} and a classical Newtonian model featuring a Navarro-Frenk-White dark matter halo (MWC).
 In the present work we extend the analysis of \cite{beordoGeometrydrivenDarkmattersustainedMilky2024e} to two state-of-the-art models in the context of galaxy dynamics: the MOdifyied Newtonian Dynamics \cite[MOND,][]{milgromModificationNewtonianDynamics1983} paradigm and the $\Lambda$CDM model, where the simulation-motivated Einasto profile \cite{Einasto1965, Navarro2004} is assumed to describe the CDM density distribution.
-The following sections provide a description of the two models adopted and the data, as well as a discussion and comparison of the results with the MWC and BG models presented in \cite{beordoGeometrydrivenDarkmattersustainedMilky2024e}.
+This is the first time a fully general relativistic model is compared with the MOND approach and a classical model featuring an Einasto profile with $\Lambda$CDM constraints.
+The following sections provide a description of the data and the models adopted, as well as a discussion and comparison of the results with the MWC and BG models presented in \cite{beordoGeometrydrivenDarkmattersustainedMilky2024e}, along with other recent results in the literature.